 .

-Much research has been studied on how to increase the use of AT.
-For this purpose, lots of variables have been recognized and different categories constructed but some of them are more complete [4, 5] including individual characteristics[6], household characteristics, trip characteristics, built environment[7], season and weather characteristics, and work conditions. most research has divided variables that influence the use of AT into objective and subjective variables [8].
-In the last decades, many studies have led to study on latent variables (LV) to be more precise in the results of findings but, they have not all led to consistent results because of varied LVs data sources and methodologies.
-[9]The Field of AT has recently become one of the attractive fields of study but still needs to be examined.[10]
+Much research wasstudied on how to increase using AT.
+For this purpose, lots of variables were recognized and different categories constructed, but some of them are more complete [4, 5] including individual characteristics (variables like; age, gender,..[6]) , household characteristics, trip characteristics, built environment (variables like; density, bus stops,…[7]), season and weather characteristics, and work conditions.
+Most research has divided variables that affect using AT into objective and subjective variables [8].
+In the last decades, many studies have led to study on latent variables (LV) to be more precise in the results of findings, but, they have not all led to consistent results because of varied LVs data sources and methodologies.
+A latent variable is a variable that is not directly measured [9].
+Field of AT has recently become one of the attractive fields of study but still needs to be examined.
+Earlier studies show that the cycling behavior of regular riders (private bicycle riders) is influenced by environmental factors, including population density, land use mix, green space, cycling facilities, and safety [10].
+Besides, the Tehran transport master plan in 2008 was nearly the first governmental study with a section on active transportation.
+After that, some studies were held on AT and sustainability.
+The Tehran Municipality's most recent research on green transportation has a solid vision for active transportation.
+According to the study's findings, reducing traffic is the key to boosting cycling rates.
+They went on to say that the municipality should act quickly to provide infrastructure for utilizing e-bikes and e-scooters.

 This study, therefore, aims to (1) identify the LVs with the most effects on cycling behavior to understand different ways of increasing cycling rate mostly, those which is not identified in previous studies and (2) policy implication and suggestions for transportation planners.
 The number of working women in Iran has increased from 10% of all workers in 2011 to 16% in 2021, which indicates an increase in women's home-based trips.
-For this reason, in this article, (3) We made an investigation into the practical hidden factors of "limitations from the family" and "concern about dignity" for the rate of cycling.
-For this purpose, we adopt a 5-scale Likert analysis for different LVs by a survey and estimate parameters and validate them by using confirmatory factor analysis (CFA) and create a structural equation model (SEM).
+For this reason, in this article, (3) we made an investigation into the practical hidden factors of "limitations from the family" and "concern about dignity" for the rate of cycling.
+For this purpose, we adopt a 5-scale Likert analysis for different LVs by a survey and estimate parameters and validate them using confirmatory factor analysis (CFA) and create a structural equation model (SEM).

-This paper is organized as follows.
-Section 2, describes the previous studies in the area of variables affecting cycling and the methodologies used.
-Section 3 analyzes the empirical results.
-Section 4 concludes the paper and identifies future research directions.

-Literature review:

-Earlier studies reveal that the cycling behavior of regular riders (private bicycle riders) tends to be influenced by environmental factors, including population density, land use mix, green space, cycling facilities, and safety [10].
-Besides, the Tehran transport master plan in 2008 was nearly the first governmental study with a section on active transportation.
-After that, some studies were held on active transport and sustainability.
-The most recent study of the Tehran municipality is about green transportation with a good vision of active transport.
-The outcome of that study indicates that traffic calming is the key to increasing the rate of cycling.
-This study continues that the municipality should take steps to create infrastructure for using e-bikes and e-scooters as soon as possible.

 However, no previous study tried to determine latent variables that relate to family limitations or get the unpleasant feeling of cycling from other people that we have evaluated.
 This study aims to answer such questions.
 In the following, some of the important issues reported by the literature are reviewed.

+This paper is organized as follows.
+Section 2, describes the previous studies in variables affecting cycling and section 3, describes the methodologies used.
+Section 4, analyzes the data and section 5, represents the empirical results.
+Section 6, make a discussion about the results and compare them with previous studies results.
+Section 7, concludes the paper and identifies future research directions.

+Literature review:

 Socio-economic characteristics